utcjcao/ASSU/.github/PULL_REQUEST_TEMPLATE.md

 After opening your pull request:

 - [ ] I have updated the project Changelog (this is required for all changes).
-- [ ] I have verified that the pre-commit.ci checks have passed.
 - [ ] I have verified that the CI tests have passed.
 - [ ] I have requested a review.